AndyWright360/Quest_Board/README.md

 - **Required Field Indication:** Required inputs are marked to alert users to any missed fields during submission.

 - **Input Validation:** Implemented for text and number fields, visually indicating validity with green or invalidity with red cues.

+- **Save Inputs on Error:** To provide a better user experience when filling out the create event form, I opted to save the input data if an error is detected.
+This eliminates the need for users to re-enter information in the event of accidental errors.

 - **Date Picker:** Implemented the Materialize date picker modal.
 Offering users an intuitive way to input dates that was easily customisable to match the colour theme of the website.